Deploying Axual Platform

 The axual.sh script

-Before running the platform for the first time, it is required to run the
+Before running the platform, it is required to run the

 You should see the following output (or similar):